Charter School of Wilmington: Administration

+The Charter School of Wilmington welcomed a new president in 2025, Daniel Bartnik, who was previously the president of Newark Charter School.

-Potential Relocation
+Potential relocation

 In early March 2025, talks at the Red Clay Consolidated School District committee resulted proposals for a relocation of the school to alternative locations, such as the current campus of fellow Red Clay School Thomas McKean High School.
 These talks began as a result of dwindling enrollment in Red Clay Schools around Delaware.
 All three traditional public schools, A.I.
-Dupont, Dickinson, and McKean, were running at 46%, 88%, and 96% capacity, respectively, while Charter School of Wilmington's enrollment is consistent filled to the current max of 970 total students.
+Dupont, Dickinson, and McKean, were running at 46%, 88%, and 96% capacity, respectively, while Charter School of Wilmington's enrollment is consistently filled to the current max of 970 total students.

 The talks concluded with twelve ideas that would potentially balance enrollment amongst the Red Clay Schools: